Needles (horse): Racing career

 At age four, Needles started three times, finishing 1, 2, and 3.
 His 1957 racing season ended early following an injury.

 Stud record

 Needles was sent to stand at stud at owner Bonnie Heath's breeding farm in Marion County, Florida.
 Needles' success in racing sparked a boom in Florida horse breeding.
 Among others, it produced notable runners such as Carry Back and Affirmed.
+In 1974 he was inducted into the Florida Sports Hall Of Fame.

 Needles died in 1984 at the age of 31.
 His heart and hooves are buried in the Garden of Champions at the Ocala Breeders' Sales Company Pavilion.
 In 2000, he was inducted into the United States National Museum of Racing and Hall of Fame.